tomasmax/average-number-service/README.md

 # TS-Node-Express average number service

 A TypeScript-based Node.js application using the Express.js framework.
 The application is designed to fetch random numbers from an external API and provide an endpoint to get the average of these numbers.

 This project was initiated using one of my projects [Combat Service TS](https://github.com/tomasmax/combat-service-ts) as a base.
-The set up, structure, and some functionalities were adopted from this previous Node.js project, but simplifying bit.
+The set up, structure, and some common functionalities were adopted from this previous Node.js project, but simplifying it for the needs of this one.

 ## Structure